bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 across the motor output.
 The color Red or Green will indicate the motor direction, and the LED will vary in intensity from the PWM drive of the motor.

-## TODO/Future

-- Is there any value in showing a crystal oscellator?
-Generally they should not be necessary for this application.
-- There are 4 unused pins, can they be made to do something valuable for development or debugging?